emkeidi/blobplop-site/src/content/blobs/sass-quickstart.md

 ## SASS Quick Start for VS Code

-first you can use node to globally install sass on your machine
+First you can use node to globally install sass on your machine

 `npm install -g sass`